Knowledge graphSettings

 Why this matters in System Design

-• Reliability moves into the application protocol: acknowledgments, FEC, retries, and rate control need to be designed deliberately.
+• Reliability moves into the application protocol: acknowledgments, FEC, retries, and rate control have to be designed deliberately, not bolted on after launch.

-• The choice between TCP and UDP directly affects UX, traffic cost, and service behavior under load.
+• Choosing between TCP and UDP is not a matter of taste — it shows up in UX, traffic cost, and how the service behaves under load.

 Common mistakes

-Expecting TCP-like behavior from UDP without building explicit recovery and adaptation logic.
+Expecting TCP behavior from UDP without putting recovery and channel adaptation into the application yourself.

-Sending oversized datagrams without accounting for MTU and fragmentation across networks.
+Sending oversized datagrams without accounting for MTU across the segments traffic actually crosses.

-Skipping sender-side rate control and creating self-inflicted congestion.
+Skipping sender-side rate control and creating self-inflicted congestion the service then has to live with.

 Related chapters